zakariaaad/AngularCRUDApplication/README.md

 This project is for managing employee & particing the angular framework

+Module & Fontionnality developped is :

-ADD - View - GET LIST
+ADD Employee - View detail Employee - GET LIST Employee

+You have 2 separate folder

+BACKEND is developped by Express JS (Node)

+you have to run this commmand in your CMD to install node modules :

+npm install

+FRONTEND is devlopped by Angular Framework

+you have to run this commmand in your CMD to install node modules :

+npm install